jfree/jekyll-now/_posts/2020-11-21-jfreechart-and-opencsv.md

 }
 ```

 We will create a second class, `App.java` that contains the main application code.
-We've put everything in the `main()` method, which isn't how you would structure a larger Java application but for the purposes of a demo it let's us focus on just the important code:
+We've put everything in the `main()` method, which isn't how you would structure a larger Java application but for the purposes of a demo it lets us focus on just the essential code:

 ```java
 package org.jfree.chart.demo.csv;